taustation-fan/players-guide/README.md

 do anything else while repairing.
 You can spend bonds to make the repair instantaneous.

-If you want to pay for repair, you first have to Port -> Shipping Bay, and then in the inventory, unequip, and then send it for repair.
+If you want to pay for repair, you first have to go to Port -> Shipping Bay, and then in the inventory, unequip, and then send it for repair.
 With this option, you can do other things in the mean time.
 You will be notified when the repair is finished.
 Then you can pick up the repaired item from the Shipping Bay.